 Pilot Project Grants

-are one-year competitive cash awards ($25,000 or $50,000 - award amounts vary by category) to obtain preliminary data.
+are one-year competitive cash awards ($30,000) to obtain preliminary data.
 Funding priority is given to junior faculty members.
-Four award categories, Pilot Clinical Studies, Pilot Translational Studies, Personalized Medicine Pilot Projects, and Pilot Innovative Technology Proposals are offered.
+Two award categories are offered: Clinical and Translational Research Pilot Projects; and Life Course Research Pilot Projects.
 Calls for proposals occur at least annually.
 Click here for more information

 Community Engagement Academic-Community Partnership Pilot Grants

 are small competitive grants ($15,000 for one year) intended to support community-based research by strengthening collaborative partnerships between the university and local communities.
 These funds are to be used for the development of new projects.
 Calls for proposals occur annually.
 Click here for more information